Volume Two

 "Yeah…"

-When his patrol group, lead by Frank, entered the arena, they were assailed by a monster attack.
+When his patrol group, led by Frank, had entered the arena, they were assailed by a monster attack.

-Unable to let it spread outside into the refugee-packed town, the patrol group was forced to put the arena on lockdown.
+Unable to let it spill out into the refugee-packed town, the patrol group had been forced to lock down the arena.

-He said that the reason he'd come to Ilya was also to request reinforcements.
+He said the reason he'd come to Ilya was also to request reinforcements.

 "Understood.
 Rachelle, take him to rest on the second floor.
-Give him medicine as well, alright?"
+Give him medicine too, alright?"

 "O-Okay…!"

-Treatment through the use of medicine—that is, non-magic—took a reasonable amount of time, so she was half-forcing Rachelle to take a rest as well.
+Treatment through medicine — that is, without magic — took a fair amount of time, so she was half-forcing Rachelle to rest as well.

-Changing focus, Ilya immediately began to explain the commission to the guild members that were there.
+Shifting focus, Ilya immediately explained the commission to the guild members on hand.

-"I believe that some of you may have overheard, but currently, Lunévraus is undergoing a monster subjugation against those that have escaped the competition grounds.
-I would like to get those who can go as reinforcements to immediately go and get the rest of their comrades to come here.
-There will be further information given afterwards, but in order to avoid rousing panic, please do not head directly to the arena."
+"Some of you may have overheard, but Lunévraus is currently engaged in subjugating monsters that have escaped the arena.
+I'd like those who can serve as reinforcements to go and gather their comrades to come here at once.
+Further information will be given afterwards, but to avoid causing a panic, please do not head directly to the arena."

-Several people immediately spoke up, followed by them rushing out of the branch calling their comrades' names.
+Several people immediately spoke up and rushed out of the branch, calling their comrades' names.

 Meanwhile, Ilya headed toward the office.